avinashchevala/Nest.Js-simple-CRUD-REST-API/README.md

 # Simple-REST-API using NEST-JS
-CRUD operations on products list
+This Simple API provides endpoints to
-This Simple API provides endpoints to Create, Retreive, Update and Delete Products.
+Create, Retreive, Update and Delete Products.